 3. Health benefits

-Neutering male dogs lower their risk of developing testicular cancer and decrease the chance of certain prostate issues that can lead to discomfort and potential health complications.
+Neutering male dogs lowers their risk of developing testicular cancer and decreases the chance of certain prostate issues that can lead to discomfort and potential health complications.

 Canine testicular tumors are the second most prevalent cancer affecting sexually intact male dogs.

 Spayed female dogs are also at a lower risk of developing mammary tumors, uterine infections, and other treatable diseases.